 A set of four variables is provided to allow performance improvement when employing a large number of filesystems or storage groups.
 For more detail, see the comments in the control script template.
-They are:
+The four variables are summarized below

-- CONCURRENT\VGCHANGE\OPERATIONS-defines a number of parallel LVM volume group activations during package startup as well and deactivations during package shutdown. - CONCURRENT\DISKGROUP\OPERATIONS-defines a number of parallel VxVM disk group activations during package startup and deactivations during package shutdown. - CONCURRENT\FSCK\OPERATIONS-defines a number of parallel fsck operations that will be carried out at package startup. - CONCURRENT\MOUNT\AND\UMOUNT\OPERATIONS-defines a number of parallel mount operations during package startup and unmount operations during package shutdown.
+- CONCURRENT_VGCHANGE_OPERATIONS-defines a number of parallel LVM volume group activations during package startup as well and deactivations during package shutdown. - CONCURRENT_DISKGROUP_OPERATIONS-defines a number of parallel VxVM disk group activations during package startup and deactivations during package shutdown. - CONCURRENT_FSCK_OPERATIONS-defines a number of parallel fsck operations that will be carried out at package startup. - CONCURRENT_MOUNT_AND_UMOUNT_OPERATIONS-defines a number of parallel mount operations during package startup and unmount operations during package shutdown.